Read Smith’s UPDATED plans as of November 23, 2020,

-Designed by Smith's professors and staff, our programs not only give you an inspiring learning experience, you can also request a recommendation from Smith faculty to use in your college applications.
+Designed by Smith’s professors and staff, our programs give you an inspiring learning experience and you can request a recommendation from Smith faculty to use in your college applications.
+We intentionally do not offer or give grades in our classes.
+Students report that they can fully dive into learning without the pressure of grades and competition with peers.
+You will be able to explore what interests you in a risk-free environment.
 Inside the classroom, a hands-on, collaborative learning environment lets you directly engage with world-class scholars who help you pursue your passions and develop new skills.
-Outside the classroom, enjoy Smith's beautiful setting, live in a house on campus, make new friends and have a great time joining in on fun activities.
+Outside the classroom, enjoy Smith’s beautiful setting, live in a house on campus, make new friends, talk to current college students and engage in after class activities and outings.